 Eliot has worked for over a decade in the non-profit sector in Latin America.
 Prior to working with Runa Foundation, Eliot served as Executive Director of Finca Project, a reforestation and environmental education initiative in Costa Rica.
 He has worked as an environmental consultant and advisor to climate change negotiations at the United Nations.
 Eliot received his masters degree in environmental management from Yale University where he studied tropical forestry and conservation finance.
 Eliot brings to Runa his expertise in agricultural cooperative development, tropical forestry, and non-profit management.
 He is a professional adventurer and a good cook.

-Sydney works with Runa Foundation and partner organization Rios Nete launching our activities in the Peruvian Amazon.
-Sydney has spent much of the last 7 years working and travelling throughout Latin America.
+Sydney works with Runa Foundation in our Archidona office, managing our various projects in Ecuador and Peru.
+Sydney has spent much of the last 10 years working and travelling throughout Latin America.
 She has worked as an independent consultant in Mexico and Guatemala, and travelled throughout the continent carrying out community development projects in Costa Rica, Ecuador, and Bolivia.
 She received her Master’s in Development Practice from the University of Florida, where she was President and Fellow of the Tropical Conservation and Development program.
 She is way better at cooking than Eliot and also likes to read books and listen to music.

 Prior to joining Runa, Leonidas worked for the Ministry of Environment as a guide and forest ranger.
 During that time he summited Sumaco Volcano a number of times often leading tour groups.
 Leonidas is fluent in both Spanish and Kichwa and is currently learning English.
 He is a true forest expert with extensive knowledge of the plants, animals and landscape that makes up the Napo-Galeras region.
 He is currently working to implement a number of activities including the creation of new agroforestry value chains, eco-tourism development, participatory wildlife monitoring and sustainable forest management in his home community of Mushullacta.